ajimeneo/dataproc-bigdata/README.md

 Some of the contents related to kafka ( specially connectivity with conteinerized-kafka are taken from this web page [Why Can´t I Connect to Kafka](https://www.confluent.io/blog/kafka-client-cannot-connect-to-broker-on-aws-on-docker-etc/). written by Robin Moffat.
 I take his very same example, code and diagram in order to explain how to make a connection to kafka and what can possibly go wrong.

-I believe his contribution is brilliant and his explanation cannot be further improved by any means.
+I believe his article is a remarkable explanation about how to connect to kafka and cannot be further improved by any means.

 Introduction